hack-r/MMEES/README.md

 MMEES = Miller's Multi-Engine E-mail Scraper.
 A bit of a misnomer, as it now also scrapes phones, and names.

 This tool extracts emails, phone numbers, and named entities from search results across multiple search engines.
-It supports Google, Bing, DuckDuckGo, Yahoo, Yandex, Baidu, Yelp, Naver, and Google by location (using "glocation").
+It supports Baidu, Bing, DuckDuckGo, Google (with or without location), Naver, Yahoo, Yelp, Yandex.

 **Please ensure that you are complying with all relevant policies, laws, and regulations when using this tool.
 Usage is at your own risk.**